hexagontk/hexagon/hexagon_site/pages/services.md

     Tasks:
     - runService: for continuous run (AKA "Watch")
-    - install: `systemdService`: script that support start/stop/status
     - buildInfo / processResources

-    Variables:
-    - deployDir
-    - serviceUser
-    - serviceGroup

-    Use Systemd service:

-    Copy this file to '/etc/systemd/system' and then:
-      - To start the service execute: sudo systemctl start ${projectName}
-      - To run the service at boot type: sudo systemctl enable ${projectName}

   * `site.gradle`: Adds support for site generation (with API documentation and reports).
     - siteSource